nautobot/nautobot-chatops-cookiecutter/README.md

 | **version**                     | Version of the new Nautobot plugin                                                              |
 | **open_source_license**         | Determine if project is open source or not                                                      |

 > NOTE: Cookiecutter by default bakes the new cookie within the current working directory.
-If that is not desirable then use the `-o` option to specify a different output folder.
+If that is not desirable then use the `-o` option to specify a different output directory.

 ```bash
 ❯ cookiecutter nautobot-plugin-chatops-cookiecutter